-Sea-Tac is a major embarkation airport for flights to Alaska and across the Pacific.
+Sea-Tac is a major embarkation airport for flights to Alaska and to Asia via the great-circle route.
 From the airport, downtown Seattle is about 13 miles north and Tacoma is about 25 miles to the southwest.
 A 6-mile Airport Expressway connects the airport to north-south Interstate 5.

-Sea-Tac airport’s passenger complex consists of a single Central Terminal with airline check-in counters and baggage claim for all airlines.
-There are four concourses containing the A, B, C and D gates and two satellite gate areas containing the N (North) and S (South) gates.
+Sea-Tac’s passenger complex consists of a Central Terminal containing airline check-in counters and baggage claim for all airlines.
+There are four concourses containing the A, B, C and D gates and two satellite buildings containing the N (North) and S (South) gates.
 The A-D gates can be reached from the Central Terminal by walkways and moving walkways.
 Underground automated people movers connect the N and S gates with the concourses and the Central Terminal.

-Alaska Airlines flights arrive and depart at the C, D and N gates.
-International flights may arrive at the S gates.
+Alaska Airlines flights arrive and depart SEA at the C, D and N gates.
+Some flights may also use the S gates.
 Connecting passengers can reach all other gates, either by walkways and moving walkways or automated train system without exiting the TSA secure area.
 SEA provides personalized connecting information here.

-Delta Air Lines flights arrive and depart at the A, B and S gates.
+Delta Air Lines flights arrive and depart SEA at the A, B and S gates.
 Connecting passengers can reach all other gates, either by walkways and moving walkways or automated train system without exiting the TSA secure area.
 SEA provides personalized connecting information here.

 Flying into Seattle, the sight below is of evergreen trees, the blue water of Puget Sound, Lake Washington and the Pacific Ocean and, in winter, a mixture of snowy white.
 Famous for coffee, the city is vibrant and cosmopolitan.
 The Space Needle, built for the 1962 World’s Fair, is still a major attraction even if it is a mid-20th century look at the future.

 Get trip planning information at Visit Seattle.